 Adam loves sports but he found his true passion when he discovered wheelchair basketball whilst at school.
 The Vikings were asked to run some sessions at his school which happened to be Vikings home venue as part of the after schools sports.
 Adam loved it so much he attended the junior/development session at the club on Thursday evenings.

 Playing amongst some truly talented players has helped Adam to develop as a player and a person.
-It has helped his concentration, co-ordination and confidence so much and continues to do so as he enters adulthood.
+It has helped his concentration, co-ordination and confidence so much and continues to do so as he enters adulthood going on to college.

 Being part of the Viking family has been of tremendous help both to Adam and us as a family.
 We gain support and strength from the other parents who have faced difficulties with their children.
 We share experiences and invaluable advice as some of the problems we face as a family have similarities.